Build a Modular Modern Woodshed

 This shed measures 5 ft. deep, 8 ft. wide, and 8 ft. tall, so I was able to use standard-size framing lumber with minimal waste, but you can build whatever size fits the number of cords you want to store and the space you have in your yard…

-(To view the entire article, please click the View PDF button below.)
+To see the entire article, please click the View PDF button below

 Sheltered Woodshed – A removable panel makes loading firewood easy but protects the wood from rain and snow.